-- (b) the selection of an officer for transfer to a police officer position, if the selection procedures mentioned in section 5.2(2)(a) were not required to be complied with; or - (c) action against the officer for breach of discipline; or - (d) suspension or standing down of the officer; or - (e) another decision prescribed by regulation as open to review under this part;
+- (1) A police officer who is aggrieved by a decision about- - (a) the selection of an officer for appointment to a police officer position, whether on promotion or transfer, if the selection procedures mentioned in section 5.2(2)(a) were required to be complied with; or - (b) the selection of an officer for transfer to a police officer position, if the selection procedures mentioned in section 5.2(2)(a) were not required to be complied with; or - (c) action against the officer for breach of discipline; or - (d) suspension or standing down of the officer; or - (e) another decision prescribed by regulation as open to review under this part;

+may apply to have the decision reviewed by a commissioner for police service reviews.
-(1A) An application for the review of a decision mentioned in subsection (1)(a) may only be made by a person who properly applied for appointment to the position concerned and was unsuccessful.

-(1B) An application for the review of a decision mentioned in subsection (1)(b) may only be made by a police officer who was transferred to the position concerned without applying for the transfer.

-(2) An application for review of a decision that relates to action for breach of discipline may seek the review in respect of-

-- (a) the decision that such action should be taken; or - (b) the nature of the discipline imposed;

-or both, and a review may be conducted accordingly.

-(3) Authority is hereby conferred on a commissioner for Police Service Reviews-
+- (1A) An application for the review of a decision mentioned in subsection (1)(a) may only be made by a person who properly applied for appointment to the position concerned and was unsuccessful. - (1B) An application for the review of a decision mentioned in subsection (1)(b) may only be made by a police officer who was transferred to the position concerned without applying for the transfer. - (2) An application for review of a decision that relates to action for breach of discipline may seek the review in respect of- - (a) the decision that such action should be taken; or - (b) the nature of the discipline imposed; or both, and a review may be conducted accordingly. - (3) Authority is hereby conferred on a commissioner for police service reviews- - (a) to hear and consider all applications for review under this part duly made;

-- (a) to hear and consider all applications for review under this part duly made; - (b) to make recommendations relating to any matters relevant to a review under this part.
+(b) to make recommendations relating to any matters relevant to a review under this part.